legodark-hub/legodark-hub/README.md

 # Hi, I'm Aidar Minyazev! 👋

 I am currently studying programming, with a focus on backend development using Python.
-I enjoy working on interesting projects and sharing my knowledge.

 ## 🚀 My Current Projects